ben-esler/WordClock/README.md

 There can be up to 10 birthdays that the clock can store.

 #### LED Brightness:
-The brightness of the LEDs range from the minimum/maximum brightness and are adjusted based off the ambient room brightness.
+The brightness of the LEDs range from the min/max brightness and are adjusted based off the room's ambient brightness.
+The clock will need to be calibrated for the ambient brightness.
+- When the room is dark press the 'Capture Dim Room'
+- When the room is well lit press the 'Capture Bright Room'
+- Then set the prefered min/max brightness values

 #### Exiting Setup:
 To exit the setup when one of the below happens:
 - No one connects after 5 minutes